Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Abstract

 \section{Abstract}

 Tree-child networks are one of the most prominent network classes for modeling evolutionary processes which contain reticulation events.
 Several recent studies have addressed counting questions for {\it bicombining tree-child networks} in which every reticulation node has exactly two parents.
 We extend these studies to {\it $d$-combining tree-child networks} where every reticulation node has now $d\geq 2$ parents, and we study one-component as well as general tree-child networks.
-Moreover, we also give results on the distributional behavior of shape parameters (e.g., number of reticulation nodes, Sackin index) of a network which is drawn uniformly at random from the set of all tree-child networks with the same number of leaves.
+For the number of one-component networks, we derive an exact formula from which asymptotic results follow that contain a stretched exponential for $d=2$, yet not for $d \geq 3$.
+For general networks, we find a novel encoding by words which leads to a recurrence for their numbers.
+From this recurrence, we derive asymptotic results which show the appearance of a stretched exponential for all $d \geq 2$.
+Moreover, we also give results on the distribution of shape parameters (e.g., number of reticulation nodes, Sackin index) of a network which is drawn uniformly at random from the set of all tree-child networks with the same number of leaves.
 We show phase transitions depending on $d$, leading to normal, Bessel, Poisson, and degenerate distributions.
 Some of our results are new even in the bicombining case.

 \keywords{ Phylogenetic network, tree-child network, exact enumeration, asymptotic enumeration, stretched exponential, limit law, phase transition }